-When an object is totally or partially immersed in a liquid, an upthrust acts on it equal to the weight of the liquid it displaces.
+Archimedes principle states that when an object is totally or partially immersed in a liquid, an upthrust acts on it equal to the weight of the liquid it displaces.
 Boats and ships float on the surface of the water are the examples of the Archimedes principle.
 Ships work on the principle of flotation.

 Consider a solid cylinder of cross-sectional area A and height h immersed in a liquid.
 Let h1 and h2 be the depths of the top and bottom faces of the cylinder respectively from the surface of the liquid.